 I hope this post helps you on your soap making journey.
 It was really quite surprising how easy it was to make, once I had all of the necessary equipment and ingredients.
 I can’t wait to try more homemade soap recipes!

 If you’re interested in how to make soap, I can’t recommend Jan Berry’s Natural Soap Making eBook enough.
 If you get the complete package you also get the soap making checklist and guide to lining a soap mold, both of which helped me tremendously.
 You also get two other eBooks, All Natural Milk Soaps and Natural Shampoo Bars.
-I haven’t made any recipes from those yet, but I plan to, as they look wonderful.
+I’ve made her Rosemary Mint Shampoo Bars recipe and they were amazing!

 Happy soap making!
 Please let me know about your beginning homemade soap adventures!